SAAMalusare/ProgrammingTasks/pythonSpace/Tanmay/README.md

 commit and Push your changes to Repo: git commit -am '<Comment goes here .. e.g. added abc.py >' git push

+# How to run sys_chk_install.py script

+After running this script it will check your OS type Windows/Linux

+if this path exists in your windows system 'C:\\bin\\' then it will download the "Kubectl" file

+after succesfull download it will download aws cli on the system, then it will run the AWSCLIV2.msi file.
+Complete the installation by clicking on next.